Mathematics Alumni in Education Careers

 Theresa Ryan '07

 Other than my professional duties, Lawrence Academy strongly encourages and supports professional development and has many different committees for faculty to be a part of.
 I have taken advantage of these opportunities whenever I can.
+This year I will be a mentor for new faculty members.

 Saint Michael's really helped my confidence level as I moved into the real world.
 My mathematics professors showed true dedication and helped me pursue my goals every step of the way.
 I would not be where I am today without the support and guidance I found at Saint Michael's and I am truly appreciative of all I gained during my time there.